Data-driven acceleration of Photonic Simulations: Data-driven GMRES

-The GMRES iteration can be significantly accelerated if an estimate of the solution $A^{-1}b$ is known.
+The number of GMRES iterations can be significantly reduced if an estimate of the solution $A^{-1}b$ is known.
 To this end, we train a data-driven model on simulations of correlated structures to predict a (low-dimensional) subspace $\mathcal{V}$ within which $A^{-1}b$ is expected to lie.
-More specifically, the model predicts $N$ vectors, $v_1, v_2 \dots v_N$, such that $\mathcal{V} = \text{span}\{v_1, v_2 \dots v_N\}$.
+More specifically, the model predicts $N$ vectors, $v_1, v_2 \dots v_N$, such that $\mathcal{V} = \text{span}(v_1, v_2 \dots v_N)$.
 These vectors can then be used to augment the GMRES iterations (we refer to the augmented version of GMRES as data-driven GMRES throughout the paper) ---} the $i^\text{th}$ iteration of data-driven GMRES can be formulated as:

 where $\tilde{A}$, and $\tilde{b}$ are given by: